STEM – ‘Science-Technology-Engineering-Maths’

 Educators and thinkers worldwide agree that the way forward in the 21st Century is the core disciplines of Science, Technology, Engineering and Maths – aka ‘STEM’.

-The focus of STEM learning is the inter-relationship between these subjects in a practical way.
+The focus of STEM learning is the inter-relationship between Science, Technology, Engineering and Maths in a practical way.
 Underlying STEM-thinking is the need to identify real-world needs and their solutions, with a focus on problem solving.
 This is particularly required for the rapidly evolving world we live in and the direction it takes, and it has implications for economies and the workforce of the future.

 Yesterday it was Apple and the iPhone, with solutions for a need we didn’t know existed.
 Tomorrow?

-The founders of Apple, Google, Facebook and Microsoft were in their teens or 20s when they started the businesses that made their fortunes.
-But even by the standards of Jobs, Brin, Page, Zuckerberg and Gates, the innovators of just the next 10 years are still in primary school now.
+The founders of the well-known ‘tech companies’ were in their teens or 20s when they started the businesses that made their fortunes.
+But even by the standards of Steve Jobs (Apple), Sergei Brin & Larry Page (Google), Mark Zuckerberg (Facebook), Jeff Bezos (Amazon) and Bill Gates (Microsoft), the innovators of just the next 10 years are still in primary school now.

 STEM toys encourage children to explore the world around them, and develop skills in problem-solving, designing and building.